photon450/Binary/README.md

 ======

 A rudamentary program to scan and count word relevancy in documents.
 Class project in pre alpha.
-Currently dosent work.
+Currently has issues running.

 Current Phase:
    Engine Building.